Vinit5555/quarkus-runtime-experiments/README.md

 # Quarkus Runtime-Aware Container Exploration

-This repository contains a Quarkus-based Java microservice designed as a controlled testbed for analysing runtime behaviour of enterprise Java applications in containerized environments.
+This repository contains a Quarkus-based Java microservice designed as a controlled testbed for analysing runtime behaviour of enterprise Java applications in containerised environments.

-The project is intentionally minimal in business logic and structured to allow focused investigation of runtime characteristics under different container resource constraints.
+The service is intentionally minimal in business logic and structured to enable focused investigation of runtime characteristics under varying container resource constraints.

 ## Motivation

-Modern Java workloads are increasingly deployed in Kubernetes and other container orchestration platforms.
-While container autotuning tools optimise CPU and memory allocations based on steady-state metrics, Java runtimes exhibit behaviour such as startup latency, warm-up effects, and dynamic memory adaptation that may not be fully captured by traditional tuning strategies.
+Modern Java workloads are widely deployed in Kubernetes and other container orchestration platforms.
+While container autotuning tools optimise CPU and memory allocations based primarily on steady-state metrics, JVM-based applications exhibit behaviours such as:

+Startup latency

+Warm-up effects (JIT compilation behaviour)

+Dynamic memory adaptation

+These characteristics may not be fully captured by traditional steady-state optimisation strategies.

-This repository serves as a foundation for exploring whether runtime- specific characteristics of JVM-based workloads influence container optimisation effectiveness.
+This repository serves as a foundation for exploring whether runtime-specific characteristics of JVM-based workloads influence container optimisation effectiveness.

 ## Research Direction

 This project aims to investigate:

-- Startup time behaviour of JVM-based services in constrained containers
+-Startup time behaviour of JVM-based services in constrained containers

-- Memory footprint characteristics under limited resource conditions
+-Memory footprint characteristics under limited resource conditions

-- CPU allocation sensitivity for REST-based microservices
+-CPU allocation sensitivity for REST-based microservices

-- Whether steady-state metric-based tuning sufficiently captures runtime-specific behaviour
+-Whether steady-state metric-based tuning sufficiently captures runtime-specific behaviour

-The long-term objective is to explore how container resource optimisation strategies might be improved by incorporating awareness of runtime startup and warm-up characteristics.
+The longer-term objective is to explore how container resource optimisation strategies might be improved by incorporating awareness of runtime startup and warm-up characteristics.

 ## Technologies Used

-- Java
+Java

-- Quarkus
+Quarkus

-- Maven
+Maven

-- Docker
+Docker

-- RESTful APIs
+RESTful APIs